 The diagnosis of infantile-onset Pompe disease (IOPD) is often challenging, and its progression variable.
-IOPD can be rapidly progressive in its classic form and lead to poorer outcomes in those patients with delayed diagnosis.
+IOPD can be rapidly progressive and lead to poorer outcomes in those patients with delayed diagnosis.

 Incidence of IOPD is believed to vary across ethnic groups, and African Americans may have the highest incidence of IOPD, as Pompe disease has been projected to affect 1 in 14,000 African Americans.
 Estimates of IOPD incidence in those of European origin, however, are lower and range from 1 in 100,000 to 1 in 200,000.

 IOPD presents with the cardinal sign of severe hypertrophic cardiomyopathy in the first few months of life.
 IOPD patients also present with hypotonia, hepatomegaly, failure to thrive, feeding difficulties, respiratory distress, and respiratory infections.
 According to natural history data, those with IOPD are expected to die from heart and/or respiratory failure prior to their first birthday.

 Although the clinical paths to diagnosis are variable, the process could generally involve:

 Clinical evaluation of presenting symptoms by a gateway physician

 Lysosomal enzyme acid alpha-glucosidase (GAA) activity and confirmatory testing

 Identifying a decrease in the levels of GAA enzyme activity remains the standard for diagnosis of IOPD.
 Variant analysis of the GAA gene, however, may be part of clinical decision-making at various points in an IOPD diagnostic pathway.